SAP/sprint/README.md

   - `inference/`: Contains the results of the MPC inference.
     - `accuracy/`: Inference accuracy results (for each dataset, encrypted and not-encrypted inference).
     - `runtime/`: Runtime and communication profiling results (from aws experiments)
+- `requirements.txt`: Python dependencies for the project.
+- `setup.sh`: Setup script for installing dependencies and setting up the environment.
+- `ARTIFACT_APPENDIX.md`: Documentation for artifact evaluation.

 ## Requirements and Setup